Jump to year:

 Photos feature Kevin, Josh Werner, Sal and Bunnie.
 Marsha and Carl are also modeling the bass.

 Neck: Maple with a rosewood fingerboard and cocabola side bindings.
-24 frets, 36″ scale, and a rosewood-bloodwood nut.
+24 frets, 36″ scale, with a rosewood-bloodwood nut.
 Not sure what woods are used in the truss rod cover.
-The headstock is zebrawood with mahogany and cocabola veneers.
+The headstock is zebrawood with mahogany and cocobolo veneers.

 Body: Burled maple front and back with a mahogany core.
 Bloodwood “Cat’s eyes.”
 The heelblock is a multitude of different woods.
 I am not ever sure what they all are.
 The control plate cover is mahogany.